 Thoughts on Thor

 Thunder, lightning, rain, wind, and storms.
 Redheads and quick tempers.
-Goats and other horned beasts.
+Goats, cattle, and other horned beasts and livestock.
 All trees, especially oak, and lightening rods.
+Ecology and environmentalism.
 The day Thursday.
 Beer and hearty food.
-Hammers, flint and whetstones.
+Hammers, axes, anvils, flint and whetstones.
 Onions, garlic and leeks.
-Gauntlets, sports girdles and gear.
+Gauntlets, sports girdles and workout gear.
+Fences, gates and protective barriers.
 Colours: sky blue and red.
 The rune Þurs.

-Thor, Þunor, Þonar, Donar, Ðunor, Thunar, Thunor, Thuner, Thunaer, Thonaraz
+Thor, Þunor, Þonar, Donar, Ðunor, Thunar, Thunor, Thuner, Thunaer, Thonaraz, Perun, Perkunas.